News

 What is Memory Foam?

-Memory foam, also referred to as visco elastic foam, is foamed polyurethane with additional chemicals which increase its density and viscosity – sounds lovely doesn’t it?!
+Memory foam, also referred to as viscoelastic foam, is foamed polyurethane with additional chemicals that increase its density and viscosity—sounds lovely, doesn’t it?!
 The foam bubbles or ‘cells’ are open, effectively creating a matrix through which air can move.
-Memory foam was first discovered under a contract by NASA who were looking into new materials to increase cushion safety.
+Memory foam was first discovered under a contract by NASA, which was looking into new materials to increase cushion safety.

-Memory foam’s key characteristics are that at high densities it reacts to body heat, conforming and moulding itself to the body over a couple of minutes, at low densities foam pillows are pressure sensitive and will react quickly to body shape.
+Memory foam’s key characteristics are that at high densities it reacts to body heat, conforming and molding itself to the body over a couple of minutes, and at low densities foam pillows are pressure-sensitive and will react quickly to body shape.

-Memory Foam Pillows using this material are either shaped like a normal pillow or are contoured to fit more closely to the head and neck.
-Because of its properties, memory foam pillows are often sold as offering effective pressure relief and unparallelled comfort.
-Many users do rave about them although in reality, they are not to everyone’s taste.
-Because memory foam is relatively dense, the height is relatively fixed so it is not adaptable to different height requirements, it can also be quite warm as it doesn’t offer much air flow.
+Memory foam pillows using this material are either shaped like a normal pillow or are contoured to fit more closely to the head and neck.
+Because of their properties, memory foam pillows are often sold as offering effective pressure relief and unparalleled comfort.
+Many users do rave about them, although in reality, they are not to everyone’s taste.
+Because memory foam is relatively dense, the height is essentially fixed, so it is not adaptable to different height requirements; it can also be quite warm, as it doesn’t offer much airflow.

-• Pros: Offers good support and pain relief, is soft and smooth without lumps, can be contoured to closely match head and neck, quiet, good durability and easy to look after, those people who get on with memory foam pillows LOVE them.
+• Pros: Offers good support and pain relief; is soft and smooth without lumps; can be contoured to closely match the head and neck; is quiet; has good durability; and is easy to look after.
+Those people who get on with memory foam pillows LOVE them.

-• Cons: If you tend to move around during your sleep or swap between sleeping on your back, side or front, then the fixed height won’t suit you, it can initially be a bit smelly, heavy, not very good ventilation so can be hot, relatively expensive.
+• Cons: If you tend to move around during your sleep or swap between sleeping on your back, side, or front, then the fixed height won’t suit you; it can initially be a bit smelly and heavy, and there is not very good ventilation, so it can be hot and relatively expensive.

 How to compare different types of Pillows

-Pillows can be made with wool, silk, buckwheat, bamboo, latex and other materials, but in the world the vast majority of pillows are either synthetic, or down / feather.
-The four most popular pillow fillings are:
+Pillows can be made with wool, silk, buckwheat, bamboo, latex, and other materials, but in the world, the vast majority of pillows are either synthetic or down/feather.
+The four most popular pillow fillings are the following:

-• Polyester, Hollowfibre pillows: General purpose, good all-rounder synthetic pillow
+• Polyester, hollow fiber pillows: General purpose, good all-rounder synthetic pillow

 • Down pillows: Made from very fluffy under-feathers, super soft but can be expensive